somtimz/BitsAndBlueprints/content/posts/BeingNegativeInTheWorkplace.md

 Oh boy, its really hard to be negative in the workplace, especially when you are surrounded by a bunch of pollyanna types that are always looking for the positive in everything or who are afraid of any accountability.

-What should yyou do if you find yourself in that situation.
+What should you do if you find yourself in that situation.

 - The best solution is to leave.
 - If you can't leave, then you need to find a way to be positive in the workplace.